COVTrack++: Learning Open-Vocabulary Multi-Object Tracking from Continuous Videos via a Synergistic Paradigm

-The main contributions of this work are as follows. \begin{itemize} \item We construct C-TAO, the first continuously-labeled training dataset for OVMOT, by providing frame-by-frame annotations for all TAO training videos and increasing annotation density by 26$\times$. \item We propose a multi-cue adaptive fusion (MCF) mechanism that dynamically balances the appearance, motion and semantic cues through dual-perspective confidence estimation. \item We propose a multi-granularity hierarchical aggregation (MGA) strategy to exploit parent-child spatial relationships in dense detections, leveraging reliable child nodes to enhance their parent features. \item We propose temporal confidence propagation (TCP) to recover suppressed detections via bipartite graph matching across frames, forming a bidirectional reciprocal mechanism between detection and association in OVMOT. \end{itemize}
+The main contributions of this work are as follows.
+First, we construct C-TAO, the first continuously-labeled training dataset for OVMOT, by providing frame-by-frame annotations for all TAO training videos and increasing annotation density by 26$\times$.
+We further add C-TAO-val to support fine-grained temporal-continuity evaluation.
+Second, we propose an MCF mechanism that dynamically balances the appearance, motion, and semantic cues through dual-perspective confidence estimation.
+Third, we propose an MGA strategy to exploit parent-child spatial relationships in dense detections, leveraging reliable child nodes to enhance their parent features.
+Finally, we propose TCP to recover suppressed detections via bipartite graph matching across frames, forming a bidirectional reciprocal mechanism between detection and association in OVMOT.